neurosnap/robodux/README.md

 # robodux [![Build Status](https://travis-ci.org/neurosnap/robodux.svg?branch=master)](https://travis-ci.org/neurosnap/robodux)

+One of the biggest complaints developers have with redux is the amount of boilerplate and new concepts they have to learn to use it.  `robodux` attempts to simplify the boilerplate by automatically configuring actions, reducers, and selectors.
+The way it works is `robodux` will take a list of functions that correspond to how state should be updated and then create action types, action creators, and basic selectors for the developer to use.
+This library tries to not make too many assumptions about how developers use redux.
+It does not do anything magical, simply automates the repetitive tasks with redux.

+Also, all reducers created by `robodux` does not send the state object to reducers, but a draft of the state that can be mutated directly.

 ## Features

 * Automatically creates actions, reducer, and selector based on `slice`
 * Reducers leverage `immer` that makes updating state easy
 * When stringifying action creators they return the action type
+* Helper functions for manually creating actions and reducers

 ## Why not X?